The Childe: Reception

 On the review aggregation website Rotten Tomatoes, the film has an approval rating of 94% based on reviews from 16 critics.

 Peter Marsh of the South China Morning Post gave The Childe three out of five rating, said that, "K-drama heartthrob Kim Seon-ho steals the show... injecting his well-groomed assassin with a refreshing dose of self-effacing irreverence...
 Like a shotgun-toting episode of Succession, The Childe escalates into a greed-fuelled bloodbath."
+John Lui from The Straits Times gave The Childe three out of five rating, said that, "It is bloody – take note of the NC16 rating – but the scenes are efficient."
 Cary Darling of Houston Chronicle stated that, "This twisty thriller...is what might happen if Quentin Tarantino, with a bit of an assist from John Woo, Park Chan-wook's Old Boy and the spirit of Alfred Hitchcock, had directed an episode of Succession."
-John Lui from The Straits Times gave The Childe three out of five rating, said that, "It is bloody – take note of the NC16 rating – but the scenes are efficient."

-Newsen reported audience reviews, with some stating, "Exciting chase action, unpredictable story, and a feast of attractive characters."
-The film The Childe is receiving enthusiastic acclaim, with actual audience members expressing their thoughts such as, "2 hours without a dull moment" and another viewer mentioning, "Director Park Hoon-jung's action, a touch of black comedy, and a new frontier in noir."
-It is worth noting that The Childe is the only film among the top 10 box office hits that is not accessible to young audiences (R-Rated).
-Despite this restriction, the film has maintained high rankings in both box office revenue and reservation rates, creating expectations for a successful box office run.
+Newsen reported on audience reviews, with actual audience members expressing their thoughts such as, "Exciting chase action, unpredictable story, and a feast of attractive characters."
+Other viewers mentioned, "2 hours without a dull moment," and another viewer highlighted, "Director Park Hoon-jung's action, a touch of black comedy, and a new frontier in noir."
+It is worth noting that "The Childe" is the only film among the top 10 box office hits that is not accessible to young audiences (R-Rated).
+Despite this restriction, the film has maintained high rankings in both box office revenue and reservation rates.
+As of August 25, 2023, the film has continued to hold its place among the Top Ten Korean Commercial Films of 2023, according to the Kobiz Database.

 On July 11, 2023, CBI Pictures announced that The Childe had become the second-highest-grossing South Korean film in Indonesia.
-As of August 25, 2023, the film has continued to hold its place among the Top Ten Korean Commercial Films of 2023, according to the Kobiz Database.